 page.
 You'll be surprised

-by the additions to the rogues gallery of scofflaws.
+by the additions to the rogues gallery.
 Stay tuned. - M

 Those of you with similar interests know that the transition between the granola (Outdoor Retail) world and the race gas (Power Sports) world can be awkward.
 Some of my old climbing and skiing friends, in particular, seem convinced that my current fascination with dirt bikes is evidence of a once-promising career gone to seed.
 Well, I'll see your smugness and raise you.
 Having tried all of the above, I can assure you that I get pretty much the same thrill out of riding flat-out across the desert at night as I once did climbing the Diamond in a full-blown gale.
 Further, though the thrill levels are similar, I am reasonably sure that a clean pass across some of the more technical single track around here is at least as exciting as dropping into Corbett's on pins, and perhaps even more demanding of concentration, fitness and skill.
 You should really be a little more careful about passing judgment on things that you actually know little about.